mikezupper/livepeer-ai-job-tester/README.md

   2. _Leaderboard API Server_ - Post AI Job stats to the Leaderboard API Server (see Figure 1)

 #### Livepeer Gateway

-The Livepeer Gateway must be configured to test a single orchestrator.
+As the AI Job Tester iterates through the list of Orchestrators, it notifies the Livepeer Gateway about which Orchestrator to run the test scenarios against.
-To enable this behavior, the Gateway uses _Orch Webhoook URL_, _AI Session Timeout_ and _Orch Webhook Refresh Interval_.
+To enable this behavior, the Gateway uses `orchWebhookUrl`, `aiSessionTimeout` and `webhookRefreshInterval`.

 The Livepeer Gateway was forked specifically to enable the configuration of these testing features.